-If you've been involved in a car accident and you're completely free of fault -- you’ve got two witnesses who say the other driver ran a red light, for example -- don't be surprised if the other driver’s car insurance company tries to get you to accept an early settlement.
+If you've been involved in a car accident and it's pretty clear the other driver was at fault, don't be surprised if their car insurance company tries to get you to accept an early settlement.
 It may be tempting to get some quick money, but keep in mind:

-The most obvious concern is whether the car accident settlement will actually cover all of your losses ("damages") associated with the accident.
+The most obvious concern is whether the car accident settlement will actually cover all of your damages associated with the accident.
 It may not take long to determine how much it will cost for repairs to your vehicle, but other damages can be more difficult to calculate.
-For instance, what sort of medical bills will you have?
-Does the settlement cover lost wages?
-What about emotional distress or pain and suffering?
+For instance:

 It may not seem obvious at first, but signing this release could get you in trouble with your own insurer.
 This concern is best understood as a hypothetical.
 Let's say that your vehicle was hit by a driver who is 100% at fault, and you suffer $20,000 in losses between medical bills and vehicle damage.
 The other driver has a state minimum coverage policy worth only $12,500, and his insurer is ready and willing to settle for that amount.